Comparing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |2.60

-This table compares Resideo Technologies and Latch’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Resideo Technologies and Latch’s revenue, earnings per share and valuation.

 |Gross Revenue